zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/stork.md

 ## Install
 ### Install using the Portworx spec generator
-When installing Portworx through [install.portworx.com](https://install.portworx.com) you can select Stork to be installed along with Portworx.
+When installing Portworx through the Portworx Spec Generator page in [PX-Central](https://central.portworx.com), you can select Stork to be installed along with Portworx.

 If you are using [curl to fetch the Portworx spec](/portworx-install-with-kubernetes/px-k8s-spec-curl), you can add